NoxHarmonium/sirc/README.md

 The simulator/virtual machine written in Rust that allows for designs to be tested and programs to be simulated before comitting to hardware designs.

+Also contains the toolchain (assembler/linker) that prepares programs for the CPU.

-It is written to favour correctness over speed, and probably will never simulate in real time.
+The simulator is written to favour correctness over speed, and probably will never simulate in real time.
 There are plans at some stage to make a "low accuracy" mode or a separate emulator that favours performance.

 ### vscode-sirc